CivicTechWR/WRvotes/docs/resources/municipal-structure.md

 ## What do the different levels of government do?

-The regional and area municipal governments each have their own jurdisdictions, and understanding who does what can get complicated.
+The regional and area municipal governments each have their own responsibilities, and understanding who does what can get complicated.

 For example, some roads (usually major and arterial roads) are designated as regional roads and are controlled by the Region, while